1. This is NOT about our current Town Administrator.

-This page is not about Fred Turkington's recent termination.
-The information below was posted over the last year, and while it may shed some light on some possible reasons why one might consider terminating, it is not about his termination.
+2. This page is not about Fred Turkington's termination.
+The information below was posted over the year that led up to his departure.

 Here are 3 helpful links on the termination: